tarantool/doc/doc/book/box/atomic.rst

 cause an abort as it should according to the description.
 This happens because actually ``box.begin()`` does not start a transaction.
 It is a mark telling Tarantool to start a transaction after some database request that follows.

+In memtx, if an instruction that implies yields, explicit or implicit, is executed during a transaction, the transaction is fully rolled back.
+In vynil, we use more complex transactional manager that allows yields.

 .. note::